| |

 gait than was actually the case and motioned for him to keep

+moving.
 While the rest was procedural crap—call for wants and

 warrants, get information, prepare a police report, contact